albina23/stat545_md_explorer/cm011/cm011-exercise.md

     ## [[2]]
     ## [1] 545

 Lists can hold pretty much anything, and can also be named.
-Let's use the following list: &gt; this list: year, instructor, a function are the components of the list e.g. the list is a train, components are the cars
+Let's use the following list:

 ``` r
 (my_list <- list(year=2018, instructor=c("Vincenzo", "Coia"), fav_fun=typeof))